tonytvo/blog-generator/content/blog/emotional-intelligence-summary/index.md

 - Help the other person understand your side.
 Communicate clearly and directly
 - Even if there is disagreement, once you understand both perspectives, find a way to move the conversation to closure.
 - After the meeting, keep in touch with the person to see how they are doing.
+### Strategies for being empathetic
+- Listen and ask open questions
+  - Do not interrupt just listen, ask open ended question to keep them talking
+  - You will know they are done talking when they ask a question
+- Acknowledge and Pause
+  - Doesn't mean agreeing with the emotional response
+  - Acknowledge what has happened and the circumstances
+  - Pause is to ensure they have said everything they want/need to say
+- How do we fix this?
+  - Majority of people in this state already know what they want to happen
+- Actions
+  - List and confirm actions that will be taken, committing to time frame and ownership
+  - Following through with commitments is crucial
+- Support
+  - Say "What else can I do to help?"

 # Questions
 - what the worst things that could possibly happen?
   - what's the underlying core emotions?